 Using Volunteering at Monash

 Volunteering at Monash is your one-stop-shop to find volunteering opportunities that suit you.
-As a Monash student, you'll not only have access to thousands of roles on the national volunteer database, but also to heaps of on-campus roles and exclusive opportunities provided by local community partners.
+As a Monash student, you'll not only have access to heaps of on-campus opportunities provided by faculties and areas of the university, but also thousands of roles on the national volunteer database.

 By following these simple steps, you'll be changing the community, connecting with others and creating new skills as a volunteer.

 Keep your profile accurate and up-to-date

 - This ensures that relevant volunteering opportunities are displayed for you.

 - To see more opportunities, select a broader range of interests and skills – the more open-minded you are, the more opportunities will appear in the system.